 She's not alone.
 Many people want their ministry to continue even after they die.
 When they make out their wills, they leave part of their estate for world evangelism.
 These amounts-many of them somewhat modest-allow World Evangelism Fund dollars to stretch farther than seems possible.
 Altogether, annual bequests to various Nazarene ministries now top $20 million.
 About one-fourth of that, or $5 million each year, goes to missionary projects.

 Interested in leaving a legacy like this?
 Making out a will is not very complicated.
-The Nazarene Planned Giving office at Headquarters has field personnel in most areas of the U.S. and Canada.
+The Nazarene Planned Giving office at the Global Ministry Center has field personnel in most areas of the U.S. and Canada.
 They stand ready to help you at no cost or obligation.
 If you use their services, you will not be pressured to leave something to the church.
 It can be, however, for you a final act of stewardship that helps fulfill the Great Commission.